displague/displague.github.io/README.md

 I intend to learn/practice Angular2 + Material here.
 Not much at the moment.

 ## Why?
 I need a real blog.
 One day.
 Some day.
+Since the past.
 Soon?